AntoinetteW/ent-ds-del-4-4-web-scraping-with-beautiful-soup-ds-deloitte-03192019/README.md

-# An Introduction to Web Scraping and Beautiful Soup
+# Web Scraping with Beautiful Soup

 ## Introduction

-Now that you've gotten a small taste of web development, it's time to practice reverse engineering and extracting data from the web!
+OK, now that we've seen that web pages are primarily comprised of HTML styled using CSS, the next step is to learn how to scrape information from a website - using the Python library "Beautiful Soup".

 ## Objectives
 You will be able to:
+* Explain what the DOM is
-* Load an HTML document
+* Load an HTML document into your Python script
 * Select specific elements from the DOM

 ## Web Page Introduction: **The DOM + HTML**

 Before starting scraping, let's review the structure of HTML codes.

-As you know, "The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+The Document Object Model (DOM) is a programming interface for HTML documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects.
-That way, programming languages can connect to the page."
+That way, programming languages can connect to the page.
 Amongst other things, this allows programming languages such as javascript to interactively change the page and HTML!

-What you'll see is the DOM and HTML create a hierarchy of elements.
+The DOM and HTML create a hierarchy of elements.
 This structure and the underlying elements can be navigated similar to a family tree which is one of Beautiful Soups main mechanisms for navigation; once you select a specific element within a page you can then navigate to successive elements using methods to retrieve related tags including a tags sibling, parent or descendents.

 To learn more about the DOM see:
 https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction